ShaoniWang/AnalyticsforApacheSpark/migrating_2.0_to2.1.2.md

 Follow the instructions in the following sections to start using Spartk 2.1.2.

-## Using Spark through IBM Data Science Experience (DSX)
+## Using Spark through IBM Watson Studio

-In DSX, you can select which Spark service to use when your notebooks are run.
+In {{site.data.keyword.DSX_short}}, you can select which Spark service to use when your notebooks are run.
 For information on how to switch the Spark service of a notebook, see [Change the Spark service used by a notebook](https://dataplatform.ibm.com/docs/content/analyze-data/change-spark-service.html?context=wdp).

 ## Using the `spark-submit.sh`  script